Leash Walking: The Basics

 It’s really a lot to ask of them!
 This is why it’s normal to spend a long time teaching your dog to walk well on leash.

-It’s also normal for your dog’s skills to regress if:
+Once you’ve made progress, keep in mind that it’s also normal for your dog’s skills to regress if:

 • you don’t walk him regularly